Kings Gap Environmental Education Center: Mansion Day Use Area

 The center's offices and the Mansion Day Use Area are located on the mountaintop, four miles from the entrance of Kings Gap.
 The patio of the mansion provides a sweeping view of the Cumberland Valley.
-Turkey vultures are a common site at this vista as they catch the air currents created by the gap.
+Turkey vultures are a common sight at this vista as they catch the air currents created by the gap.

 Kings Gap is suitable habitat for a variety of reptiles, including the box turtle, the five-lined skink (one of Pennsylvania's few lizards), the northern copperhead and the timber rattlesnake.
 Sightings of these reptiles are not uncommon in the summer months.
 In the Mansion Day Use Area, copperheads and rattlesnakes are sometimes seen hunting rodents along the stone walls of the mansion patio and garden.
 Although these snakes are venomous and should be respected, in their natural habitats they retreat when threatened.
 The timber rattlesnake is classified as a candidate species in Pennsylvania, which means it could receive endangered or threatened status in the future.
-For additional information on these reptiles, contact the center office.

 Chestnut oak dominates the forest while blueberries, huckleberries and mountain laurel make up the shrub layer of the Mansion Day Use area.
 The Woodland Ecology Trail is a signed interpretive trail that explores this oak forest habitat.

 The garden, surrounded by a low stone wall, was used by the original owners of Kings Gap to raise vegetables.
 Restoration of this site began in January 1992 by the Master Gardeners of Cumberland County, Pennsylvania.
 The goal of this project is to establish an educational garden that will inspire and teach about the benefits of plants.

-The garden is divided into three educational areas.
-The herb garden displays beds of coloring, cooking, fragrant and healing herbs.
-The wildlife habitat garden uses native plants in a meadow, pond, woodland and shrub border habitat to demonstrate how a wildlife habitat can be created in a "backyard."
+The garden is sectioned into three distinct educational zones.
+It features an herb garden, which showcases various herbs categorized by their use in coloring, cooking, and for their fragrance and medicinal properties.
+Additionally, the wildlife habitat garden illustrates the creation of a wildlife sanctuary using indigenous plants.
+This area includes a meadow, pond, woodland, and shrub border, exemplifying how one can establish a wildlife habitat in a domestic setting.

 Finally, a compost demonstration garden sponsored by the Pennsylvania Bureau of Land Recycling and Waste Management provides examples of seven different composting methods.